RiccardoManoni/DomoticLab/README.md

 45 * * * * python /home/pi/DomoticLab/bmp280.py
  ```

-We can read the sensor values and receive every update in real time from whether a browser or the iOS app.
+We can read the sensor data and receive every update in real time from whether a browser or the iOS app.
 Data is synced across all clients (at the same time up to 100 clients for free) in real time thanks to the Firebase Realtime Database.

-I also installed a Web Server on my Raspberry Pi 3 (just for fun, of course not from a security point of view), this is why when the Raspberry boots, the Raspberry's public ip is stored on Firebase (see [firebase.py]).
-So when I want connect to my Raspberry Pi Web Server I can get his Public Ip through my iOS app or a browser.
+When the Raspberry boots up, I save the Raspberry's public ip and store it on the Firebase's database (see [firebase.py]).
+This might be useful if a decide to install a Web Server or other services on my Raspberry Pi.

 ### Components used
 - Raspberry Pi 3 with the Raspbian Jessie